airforce100/Bayes-Candy/README.md

 3. Build the project: **Build->Build Solution**

 4. Check your build configuration: **Build->Configuration Manager**
-  * If your Configuration is Debug, then the .exe will be located in Bayes-Candy/bin/Debug/Bayes-Candy.exe
+  * If your configuration is Debug, then the .exe will be located in Bayes-Candy/bin/Debug
-  * If your configuration is Release, then the .exe will be located in Bayes-Candy/bin/Debug/Bayes-Candy.exe
+  * If your configuration is Release, then the .exe will be located in Bayes-Candy/bin/Release

 ## Screenshots and Instructions